Aircraft in fiction: JF-17 Thunder

+The 2019 Pakistani war action film Sherdil heavily features the formidable JF-17 Thunder.
+Serving as the primary fighter for the protagonist, Flight Lieutenant Haris Mustafa, the indigenously built jet takes center stage.
+The movie’s high-stakes aerial combat sequences prominently showcase the multi-role fighter against Indian aircraft, highlighting its critical role in Pakistan’s modern defense capabilities.

 Junkers Ju 52/3m

-A Swiss Air Force Junkers Ju 52/3m was used in the 1968 action thriller Where Eagles Dare.
-The opening scene of the film shows the camouflaged Ju-52 flying at night over and through the Bavarian Alps en route to where the team of Allied infiltrators are dropped by parachute.
-The same aircraft rescues the main characters at the conclusion of the film.

 A Ju-52 appears in the 1973 novel Band of Brothers by Ernest K. Gann in which an abandoned example is resurrected and flown on two engines by a team of pilots.

 Two Ju 52s appeared in one of the early scenes in the 2008 Second World War film Valkyrie directed by Bryan Singer and starring Tom Cruise.
 One aircraft was painted in a Luftwaffe scheme, the other in an all-silver finish.

 In the second season of the television series Babylon Berlin, characters Gereon Rath and Reinhold Gräf use a Ju 52 to inspect the then-secret German-operated Lipetsk fighter-pilot school in the Soviet Union.
 The appearance is anachronistic, as the episode takes place before the aircraft entered production.